tomstafford/psy6422/docs/010-intro.md

 ## Exercise 1 (assessed!)

-The exercise for this class is an initial self-assessment, which comprises 10% of your final grade.
+The exercise for this class is an initial self-assessment, which comprises part of your final grade.
 The deadline is in two weeks - see the timetable.

 Submit by email to Tom a document of no more than one A4 page (i.e. less than 500 words):